mguideng/mguideng.github.io/_posts/2019-04-11-flights-sql.md

 ## 10           Oakland, CA     4382    4391 0.9979504
 ```

 Second, it's important to clarify that the top destinations shown here are within the constraints of the information we have to work with.
-Recall that the dataset represents only non-stop flights in the U.S. (i.e., excludes direct flights that stop, connecting flights that change planes, international flights, etc.).
+Recall that the data set represents only non-stop flights in the U.S. (i.e., excludes direct flights that stop, connecting flights that change planes, international flights, etc.).
 Thus, it provides a limited aspect of city relationships within the broader air travel network.

 All these considered, we can say that California is a popular destination, having four of the state's cities ranking in the top ten.
 Los Angeles (LAX) tops the list with nearly 12,000 flights from Las Vegas.